Low Vision Therapy

 - Bouncing Back Newsletter

 Visual impairments may affect all or just a few aspects of a person’s life.
-Occupational therapists may assist clients to achieve or maintain independence with tasks such as reading medication labels, recipes, newspaper articles, managing ﬁnances, and self-care activities (such as bathing, dressing, and grooming).
+Occupational therapists may assist clients to achieve or maintain independence with tasks such as reading medication labels, recipes, newspaper articles, managing ﬁnances, and self-care activities (such as bathing, dressing, and grooming) and leisure activities.

 What diagnoses are appropriate for a referral?